svaksha/pythonidae/Resources.md

 + [Free Data Mining Books](http://christonard.com/12-free-data-mining-books/) and the [HN thread with more links](https://news.ycombinator.com/item?id=7760969)
 + [List of free programming books](https://github.com/vhf/free-programming-books)
-+ [List of free software testing books](https://github.com/ligurio/free-software-testing-books)
++ [List of free software testing books](https://github.com/ligurio/free-software-testing-books) https://github.com/dejacode/about-code-tool ::  AboutCode provides a simple way to document the provenance (origin and license) and other important or interesting information about third-party software components that you use in your project.http://aboutcode.org/

 ----